i-like-chip/i-like-chip.github.io/posts/15-Ender-3-Body.md

-I designed a mod for my Ender 3 (V1) which is both functional and improves aesthetics.
+I designed this body modification for my Ender 3 (V1) which is both functional and improves aesthetics.
 Here's the before and after:

 ![Before/After](./images/15-before-after.png)